trashbirdecology/luisdva.github.io/_posts/2019-05-17-rectangling.md

 Here is a very suitable example ([from Jenny's Lego-Rstats gallery](https://github.com/jennybc/lego-rstats)) of how data can be nested and/or rectangled:

+Data frames are not limited to atomic vectors.
 <img src="https://raw.githubusercontent.com/jennybc/lego-rstats/master/lego-rstats_013-smaller.jpg" >

 In parallel, this great guide on [data organization in spreadsheets](https://doi.org/10.1080/00031305.2017.1375989) by Karl Broman and Kara Woo also suggests making data rectangular, with rows corresponding to subjects and columns corresponding to variables.
 This recommendation addresses flat tables and their layouts without necessarily mentioning nested arrays, lists or JSON/XML formats.